liupangzi/liuchao.me/blog/wp-content/plugins/wptouch/readme.txt

 == Upgrade Notice ==

+= 3.1.1 =

+This is an entirely new release, everyone!
+It’s completely different… and new : )

 = 1.9.8.2 =

-An issue with WordPress multsite was addressed
+An issue with WordPress multisite was addressed

 = 1.9.8.1 =